-Liz Phair's smart, daring, vulnerable, sexy, iconic debut album of DIY indie rock and next-gen feminism is remastered and appended with a few mediocre bonus tracks and a mixed-bag DVD documentary.
+Liz Phair's smart, daring, vulnerable, sexy, iconic debut album of DIY indie rock and next-gen feminism, Exile in Guyville, is remastered and appended with a few mediocre bonus tracks and a mixed-bag DVD documentary.

 Along with the birth of alternative music, the early 1990s unleashed a new wave of feminism.
 The young women of this emergent culture connected with their strength, smarts, and sexuality in new ways.
 Their mothers might have burned their bras, but the daughters of the Baby Boomers wore their underwear as outerwear.
 They made it acceptable for women to show they were comfortable with their sexuality without having to join a commune.
 They could call themselves girls without fear of the glass ceiling crashing down on them.
 They could be pretty and hardcore at the same time, as evidenced by the requisite Lollapalooza moshpit ensemble of the day: a floral print sundress paired with combat boots.
 And a new league of female singer-songwriters discovered that they could be hardcore without sounding hardcore.
 Tori Amos kicked this off with her brutally honest lyrical revelations, which she sang while pounding her Bösendorfer and grinding her hips.

 Liz Phair soon followed with her remarkable debut, Exile in Guyville, now freshly remastered and appended with bonus tracks and a documentary DVD.
 Across 18 cuts, Phair provides a whole other notion of the next-gen sexually liberated woman.
 Whereas Amos's Little Earthquakes was lushly produced, grandiose, and skirted with the otherworldliness of Kate Bush, Liz Phair's music was paired down, decidedly indie, and startlingly straight-forward.
 Amos lured you into her private church for confessionals, but Phair just opened up her mouth and said stuff.